cosmindemian/SEP3/README.md

 #### 5. RabbitMQ
 - Create a new exchange “notification_exchange”
-- In queues and streams create a new queue called “notification”;
+- In queues and streams create a new queue called “notification” (if its not auto created)

 #### 6. Roles
 - To run the application, “Roles” table needs a default value.